Best Camping Blankets of 2026

 Cons

-• Shouldn't be compressed in stuff sack for long-term storage
+• Shouldn't be compressed in its stuff sack for long-term storage

-While down camping blankets come with a mixed bag of pros and cons, our top pick for this subcategory is the Horizon Hound Trek.
-This blanket is also a top-budget pick that offers an excellent packability-to-size ratio, making it perfect for longer adventurers on the trail.
-When stuffed into its included stuff sack, it is just slightly larger than a traditional 32oz.
-Nalgene bottle.
+Though down-insulated camp blankets come with a mixed bag of pros and cons, the Horizon Hound All Season impressed us overall.
+This blanket is a top budget pick with an excellent coverage-to-packability ratio, making it great for longer adventures on the trail.
+Stuffed into its included stuff sack, it is just slightly larger than a 32-ounce Nalgene bottle.

-However, there are some downsides to down that may be a determining factor when choosing a camping blanket.
-We noticed that Horizon Hound Trek isn’t as water-repellent as other puffy blankets we tested.
-It also requires special cleaning due to the down material.
-Since down should not be compressed for long periods, it is best to store the blanket in an environment where the loft can expand instead of staying compressed in its stuff sack.
-However, Horizon Hound does not provide a separate storage bag for this.
+However, there are some drawbacks to down.
+First, we noticed the Horizon Hound isn’t as water-repellent as other puffy blankets we tested.
+It also requires special cleaning to maximize its lifespan, and it’s best to store the blanket uncompressed so the down remains lofty.
+Horizon Hound does not provide a separate storage bag for this, so you may want to purchase one separately.

 The CleverHiker Budget Buy Badge Logo with a blanket picture in the middle